macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

 :::

 ## Customizing Spacing
-Customizing the default spacing and sizing scale for your project.
+Customize the default spacing and sizing scale for your project.

 The `spacing` section allows you to customize the global spacing and sizing scale values.